 Aquaculture is the farming of aquatic plants and animals.

-Apart from pearl production, commercial aquaculture is a relatively small industry in WA but there’s great potential for development, particularly with marine species.
-With its pristine environment, disease-free status and research expertise, WA is well placed to develop a sector that can supply a major share of high-value seafood and other products to the world’s growing markets.
+With its pristine environment, disease-free status and research expertise, WA is well-placed to develop a sector that can supply a major share of high-value seafood and other products to world markets.

 Aquaculture projects integrated with tourism are emerging.
 Opportunities exist for pastoralists and farmers to use inland saline and artesian waters to grow fish to supplement their incomes.

 The Government’s Statement of Commitment will stimulate investment and provide certainty to the industry and community mainly by:

 ensuring access to natural resources, including coastal waters suitable for large-scale production and wild stocks for use as broodstock;

 continuing to provide strong fish health capability within the Department, such as diagnostic services, advice and support.